Chapter 2: Introduction to Computer Programming

 term "128-bit" come from?
 Generally, the number of bits that a video game system

-can handle is related to the computational power of the GPU (Graphics Processing Unit), which is different from the CPU
+can handle is related to the computational power of the GPU (

-(Central Processing Unit).
+Central Processing Unit).
 This is really an interesting

 subject. shows you the specifications of the major video game machines on the